Nakerdev/envios-canarios/README.md

 The Api documentation is created following the OpenApi specification (OAS3), you can view it using the following route: `http://192.168.2.5/_doc`.

 **The Api documentations is only available in a development enviroment.**

+<a name="backoffice-backend-logs"></a>
+#### Logs

+Api logs are storage in the following directory `~/envios-canarios/backoffice-api-logs`.
+The logs output can be redirected to `/tmp` folder but i decided to save it and delete it manually.

 <a name="database"></a>
 ## Database